 - The cast always returns for a Curtain Call.
 Prepare for applause! - When it's time to leave the theatre, the crowd can move slowly and there may be lines.
-If you need to wait for the crowd to thin, you can wait in your seats for a few minutes. - The gift shop is open an hour before the show.
-Plus, there is ample seating on our Copley Plaza to sit and discuss the show both before and after you attend the performance.
+If you need to wait for the crowd to thin, you can wait in your seats for a few minutes. - The gift shop and restrooms remain open after the show for approximately half an hour.
+You are welcome to sit in our lobby and talk about the show during this time.